niw/growl_reeder/README.md

 ============

 This is a tiny plugin to enable Growl desktop notification in awesome [Reeder.app for Mac](http://reederapp.com/).
-I've tested this plugin with only current Reeder Version 1.0 Draft 1 which is beta version.
+I've tested this plugin with only current Reeder Version 1.0 Draft 2 which is beta version.

 Are you looking for the Reeder.app for Mac?
 You can grab the link from [their tweets](http://twitter.com/reederapp).

 How to use this?
 ----------------

+1. Goto [my blog article](http://niw.at/articles/2010/12/05/growl-plugin-for-reeder-for-mac/) to gownload the binary of GrowlReeder.

 1. Install [SIMBL](http://www.culater.net/software/SIMBL/SIMBL.php) prior to use this plugin, if you didn't install it yet.

-2. Open ``~/Library/Application Support/SIMBL/Plugins`` folder.
+1. Open ``~/Library/Application Support/SIMBL/Plugins`` folder.
 	If it doesn't exists, create it.

-3. Copy or symlink ``GrowlReeder.bundle`` into that folder.
+1. Copy or symlink ``GrowlReeder.bundle`` into that folder.

-4. Restart Reeder.app.
+1. Restart Reeder.app.

 How to build this plugin?